 - 1. The student's argument is excessively general or lacks substantiating evidence. - 2.
 The structure lacks logic, and the points made are occasionally irrelevant to the topic and argument under consideration. - 3.
 The essay engages in some analysis, but has a slight tendency to merely summarize the contents of the literary work in question.
-The essay demonstrates some knowledge of the relevant critical or historical context. - 4.
-There are errors in grammar and spelling, though these do not prevent understanding of the essay text. - 5.
-The essay misinterprets the given essay topic and its requirements.
+The essay demonstrates some knowledge of the critical or historical context. - 4.
+There are errors in grammar and spelling, though these do not prevent understanding of the essay text.